 - Detroit Community-Engaged Research Program (DCERP)

 - Community College Summer Fellowship Program (CCSFP)

 - Women and Gender Summer Fellowship Program

 - Stamps Scholars Award Program

 - Frequently Asked Questions

-Stipend: Students receive $2,500-3,500 stipend award, depending on financial need, and are provided housing at Wayne State University.
+Stipend: Students will be paid $15 per hour for their research work, and will be provided dormitory housing in Detroit.
 Program related transportation costs are also covered by the DCERP

 *These application dates and deadlines are subject to adjustment

 Be part of the DCERP* social justice focused summer fellowship program run through the U-M’s Undergraduate Research Opportunity Program.
 Learn while helping community organizations with research projects addressing social and environmental justice, food insecurity, human rights, public health, youth development, and more!
 Our program brings together aspiring change agents who will learn about the city, non-profits, community engagement and each other!

 Application information, processes and submission form are available in the "DCERP Application" tab.